Facebook Pixel

 • Savings Accounts

-Standing for Financial Independence, Retire Early, the FIRE movement grew from concepts outlined in the 1992 best-selling book Your Money or Your Life by Vicki Robin and Joe Dominquez.
-Practitioners of FIRE want to accumulate enough assets to create income that will cover living expenses throughout retirement.
+FIRE stands for Financial Independence, Retire Early.
+The movement grew from concepts outlined in Vicki Robin and Joe Dominquez's 1992 best-selling book Your Money or Your Life.
+FIRE practitioners want to accumulate enough assets to create income covering living expenses throughout retirement.
 They suggest saving up to 70% of their annual income and living frugally, intending to retire in their 40s or earlier.

 The FIRE movement gained traction among millennials in the 2010s through online communities such as blogs, podcasts, and discussion forums.
-Many people who adhere to FIRE principles don't plan to retire early, they just want the ability to make choices without being tied to a traditional job.
+Many people who adhere to FIRE principles don't plan to retire early; they just want to make choices without being tied to a traditional job.

-Reaching FIRE goals depend on many personal circumstances, such as income level, spending habits, lifestyle preferences, investment returns, and unforeseen expenses.
+Reaching FIRE goals depends on many personal circumstances, such as income level, spending habits, lifestyle preferences, investment returns, and unforeseen expenses.

 Here are some tips for being part of the FIRE movement and retiring early: